Academic degree: Canada

 In Canada, education is the responsibility of the provinces and territories, rather than the federal government.
 However, all of Canada follows the three-level bachelor's-master's-doctorate system common to the Anglophone world, with a few variations.
 A common framework for degrees was agreed between the provinces and territories in 2007.

-Bachelor's degrees are normally three to four years in duration, more commonly three years in Quebec (where they follow on from college courses rather than directly from secondary education).
+Bachelor's degrees take normally three to four years, more commonly three years in Quebec (where they follow on from college courses rather than directly from secondary education).
 Outside Quebec, three-year bachelor's degrees are normally ordinary degrees, while four-year bachelor's degrees are honours degrees; an honours degree is normally needed for further study at the master's level.
 Master's degrees take one to three years (in Quebec they normally take one and a half to two years).
 Doctorates take a minimum of three years.
 Alone among Canadian provinces and territories, British Columbia offers two-year associate degrees, allowing credit to be transferred into a four-year bachelor's program.

 In Canada, first professional degrees such as DDS, MD, PharmD and LLB or JD are considered bachelor's level qualifications, despite their often being named as if they were doctorates.

 Quebec

 In the province of Quebec, the majority of students must attend college prior to entering university.
-Upon completion of a two-year pre-university program, such as in Sciences or Humanities, or a three-year technical program, such as Nursing or Computer Science, college graduates obtain a college diploma, which is a prerequisite for access to university-level studies.
+Upon completion of a two-year pre-university program, such as in sciences or humanities, or a three-year technical program, such as nursing or computer science, college graduates obtain a college diploma, which is a prerequisite for access to university-level studies.
 Although these college programs are typical, they are not offered in every institution in the province.
-Moreover, while a few other pre-university programs with various concentrations exist, many other technical/career programs are available depending on the college of choice.
+Moreover, while a few other pre-university programs with various concentrations exist, many other technical/career programs are available, depending on the college of choice.
 For example, Dawson College in Montreal has nearly sixty different programs leading to a college diploma.

 Special programs, such as physical rehabilitation therapy, are offered in some colleges as well.
 These programs allow students to enter professional university programs, such as physiotherapy (which consists of an integrated Bachelor of Science in Physiotherapy and Master of Physical Therapy), without having to meet the usual grade and course prerequisites required from students holding a pre-university science diploma.
 A similar option is offered for college nursing graduates as they can pursue their studies in university to obtain a Bachelor of Nursing in two years (rather than the usual three or four years, depending on whether the student has completed a college diploma in Quebec).
 Additionally, whereas aspiring medical students are usually required to complete an undergraduate degree before applying to medical schools, Quebec college graduates have the option to enter: